Skip to main content

 FAQs

-Employee-axis charts (Employees and Employee Trends) cap at 20 series for readability.
+User-axis charts (Users and User trends) cap at 20 series for readability.
 If your filter resolves to more than 20 people, switch to Trends mode to see the aggregate across all of them, or narrow the filter.

 Not yet.
 The view is saved in the URL though, so bookmarks work — and you can paste the URL into a doc or share it with a teammate.

 Explore is a visual builder for browsing stats inside the dashboard.
-MCP is for asking Windy natural-language questions about your data (“Summarize Engineering 1:1 frequency last quarter”).
+MCP is for asking a connected AI assistant natural-language questions about your data (“Summarize Engineering 1:1 frequency last quarter”).
 They draw from the same underlying stats — use whichever fits the moment.